seal331/hidens-website/RUNNING.md

-# Running the server
+# Getting the server up and running
 This document provides instructions on how to run the server.

 ## Requirements:
-- Python 3.6 - 3.10 is required, the server may work on older versions but these versions are what it has been tested with
+- Python 3.6 or newer is required, the server may work on older versions but these versions are what it has been tested with
-- pip; Installed by default on Windows, install it with your distrubition's package manager on Linux, install it on macOS with [get-pip.py](https://bootstrap.pypa.io/get-pip.py)
+- pip; Should be installed by default on Windows, install it with your distrubition's package manager on Linux, install it on macOS with [get-pip.py](https://bootstrap.pypa.io/get-pip.py)
 - A *nix environment is preferred, but it has been tested to work with Windows too
 - An Nginx reverse proxy is recommended for production enviornments, however it is not needed for development enviornments